First Year CS Guide

 • Take and Pass either of MAT137Y1 or MAT157Y1

-This is a huge change from prior years where the variable cutoff exists.
+This is a huge change from prior years, where the variable cutoff existed.
 This new format is here to provide a sense of stability and allows you to set a clear goal and focus on the course content.

 • There is no reason to be scared that you will not meet these requirements, as the instructors are not there to weed students out.
-They are there instead, to make sure that you are prepared, and that you understand the content well.
+They are there instead to make sure that you are prepared.
+Of note, we have a fantastic CMP1 advisor

 To quote from the department itself:

-We anticipate that the vast majority of the students will meet the requirements of the guarantee after first-year and will be admitted to a Computer Science Specialist, Major or Minor.
-In fact, if every student meets the admission guarantee conditions then every student will be admitted.
+We anticipate that the vast Majority of the students will meet the requirements of the guarantee after the first year and will be admitted to a Computer Science Specialist, Major, or Minor.
+In fact, if every student meets the admission guarantee conditions, then every student will be admitted.

 Out of Stream

-Special Requirement Students who do not have the Computer Science Admission Guarantee must complete a supplementary application to be considered for the program.
+Special Requirement Students who do not have the Computer Science Admission Guarantee must complete a supplementary application to be considered for the CS Major/Minor or DS Specialist programs.
+Students who do not submit the supplemental application in time will not be considered.

 A minimum grade is needed for entry, and this minimum changes each year depending on available spaces and the number of applicants.
 The following courses must be completed: CSC148H1 and (CSC165H1 or CSC240H1)

-Notes: Requests for admission will be considered in the first program request period only.
-Due to the limited enrolment nature of this program, students are strongly advised to plan to enroll in backup programs.
-Students admitted to the program after second or third year will be required to pay retroactive deregulated program fees.
+Additional Notes : Requests for admission will be considered in the first program request period only.
+Due to the limited enrollment of this program, students are strongly advised to plan to enroll in backup programs.
+Students admitted to the program after the second or third year will be required to pay retroactive deregulated program fees.

 So after reading this, most students panic and ask: “What's the cutoff?”
 Well, we wish we could give you an answer, and we wish that the department could give an answer, but it’s not that easy.

-• The specialist/major cutoff for 2018 was 83 for in stream students and 86 for out of stream students.
-For the CS minor, the cutoff was 80 for both in stream and out of stream students.
-This may go up or down in the upcoming years depending on future circumstances.
+• The cutoff for CS Major in 2024-2025 was around an 86 for out-of-stream students.
+For the CS Minor, the cutoff was around an 80.
+This may go up or down in the upcoming years, depending on future circumstances.

 • The number of program spaces has remained relatively constant over the last two years, and there are more program spaces available than the number of students in the first-year computer science admission stream.